Understanding the Gorgias audit log: A complete guide

 Expert Verified

 We’ve all been there.
 That sinking feeling when a high-priority ticket is closed out of nowhere, or a crucial tag goes missing, throwing your entire queue into chaos.
-You're left scrambling and wondering, "Who did that, and when?"
+You're left wondering, "Who did that, and when?"

 What is the Gorgias audit log?

 Simply put, the Gorgias audit log is a chronological, filterable list of all the key events and changes made inside your Gorgias account.
-Its main job is to give you a clear trail of breadcrumbs, helping with security, accountability, and troubleshooting by showing you exactly who did what, and when.
+Its main job is to give you a clear trail of activity, helping with security, accountability, and troubleshooting by showing you exactly who did what, and when.

 What key activities can you track in the Gorgias audit log?